 Access to a computer, internet connection, email and software (i.e. Microsoft Office - Word, Excel, PPT, Outlook and simple graphics program).

 All resources are available online for each unit.
-Students will be required to purchase additional learning resources for:

 An additional 'suggested' reading list is provided to students in the Course Guide after enrolment.